claresudbery/clare-wiki-ably/pages/coding/tools/flutter/flutter.md

         - it should be the app folder
         - it won't necessarily be called `app`, but it's the parent that contains the `lib` folder
     - Update dependencies: `flutter pub get`
+        - but generally VS Code should do this for you, whenever it detects that pubspec.yaml has changed
     - Then you have to open `lib/main.dart`
         - You can tell you've done the right thing, because a play button will appear, top right
     - Cmd + Shift + P (View > Command Palette) => type flutter
     - Flutter: Select Device (to select Chrome / browser or ios)
         - Or click bottom right, where it will show you which device is currently selected
-        - you can start a new iOS simluator here if you want
+        - you can start a new iOS simulator here if you want (see [iOS notes](#getting-started-in-ios))
     - F5 (Run > Start Debugging)
         - Or click the play button, top right
         - if running in iOS for the first time, it downloads ios tools which takes a while